reichlab/covidModels/aws-vm-scripts/baseline-setup.md

 `sudo timedatectl set-timezone UTC`

-# [skip] install python3
+# Install python3
-We decided this version is ok:
+We decided the pre-installed version is ok, so no install is necessary:

 `python3 --version`
 Python 3.7.10